-The covid-19-pandemic forced a rapid change in workplaces globally.
-But as our focus is moving on from the pandemic, the question remains: Has work, and in extension hereof recruitment, changed for good?
+The Covid-19 pandemic forced a rapid change in workplaces globally.
+However, as our focus is moving on from the pandemic, the question remains: Has work, and hereby recruitment, changed for good?

 It can be worth it having a professional headhunter or two in your network.
 But how do you spot if the approach is serious?

 4 tips for assessing a serious approach from a headhunter